 - Preview raid encounters to have a general understanding of mechanics and strategy.

 - Ask questions and share ideas.

 - All loot is personal loot now in BFA.
 All BOE drops will be auctioned to fund raid repairs and mats.
 Raiders may purchase BOEs for 50% of the average price on AH.
 Veteran raiders are price-capped at 30k gold per item.
-Selling a purchased BOE on the AH is cause for termination from the raid team and guild.
+Selling a raid BOE on the AH will result in termination from the raid team and guild.